 These are just a few of the questions you can ask Alexa that result in amusing responses.
 Dig around a bit, and you’ll find plenty more to make you chuckle.
 Whether she’s absurdly literal, unexpectedly sassy, or just plain funny, Alexa isn’t all business.
 Have some fun with it!

-If you’ve just got an Echo, expand your interaction with Alexa by downloading the coolest Alexa skills or try out these fun Alexa games you can play on an Amazon Echo.
+If you’ve just got an Echo, expand your interaction with Alexa by downloading the best free Alexa skills or try out these fun Alexa games you can play on an Amazon Echo.
 You might also look at some speakers to improve the Echo Dot.

 Image Credit: a.shaga/Shutterstock